A step toward a reinforcement learning de novo genome assembler: Materials and methods

-Thus, when the agent first goes through the sequence of states corresponding to the actions \emph{c}, \emph{a} and \emph{b}, the pruning mechanism propagates the maximum reward value up to the initial state and, at that moment, it cuts the action \emph{a} from the initial state.
-The pseudo code presented in Algorithm \ref{alg:prunning} presents the procedure to update pruning process when the last explored final state (referred to as $state$) is reached obtaining the corresponding accumulated reward achieved (referred to as $newReward$).
+When an unexplored final state is reached, such as the rightmost final state in Fig \ref{fig:04}, the accumulated rewards are maintained and propagated for its predecessors, maintaining only the highest value propagated for the children.
+Each reward is represented by integer numbers within the states in the figure.
+In each nonfinal state the highest accumulated reward achieved during the training process is stored.
+Thus, it is possible to prune irrelevant actions, that do not produce the maximum accumulated reward (e.g., action \emph{a} of the initial state in Fig \ref{fig:04}).
+Note that all possible achievable states after taking this action were explored and the maximum cumulative reward was 6, while the initial state of action \emph{c} alone produces a reward equal to 8.
+When the agent first goes through the sequence of states corresponding to actions \emph{c}, \emph{a} and \emph{b}, the pruning mechanism propagates the maximum reward value up to the initial state and, at that moment, it cuts the action \emph{a} from the initial state.
+The pseudocode presented in Algorithm \ref{alg:prunning} presents the procedure for updating the pruning process when the last explored final state ($state$) is reached obtaining the corresponding accumulated reward achieved ($newReward$).